oracle/graal/docs/reference-manual/native-image/DebugInfo.md

 $9 = (java.math.BigInteger[][] **) 0xa6fbd8
 ```

-The `gdb` dereferences through symbolic names for static fields to access the primitive value or object stored in the field.
+The debugger dereferences through symbolic names for static fields to access the primitive value or object stored in the field.

 ```
 (gdb) p *'java.math.BigInteger'::powerCache